Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssDiskEncryptionExtension.md

 ```

 ### -VolumeType
 Type of the volume (OS or Data) on which to perform encryption operation.
-This parameter is required when encrypting Linux virtual machines, and must be set to "Data".
+This parameter is required when encrypting Linux virtual machines, and must be set to a vlue supported by the Linux distribution.
 This parameter can be omitted when encrypting Windows virtual machines.

 ```yaml
 Type: System.String